leonvanbokhorst/ActiveInferenceForager/README.md

 [![CI](https://github.com/leonvanbokhorst/ActiveInferenceForager/actions/workflows/ci.yml/badge.svg)](https://github.com/leonvanbokhorst/ActiveInferenceForager/actions/workflows/ci.yml)

-Current iteration of the Active Inference Forager project as of 2021-10-14.
+Current iteration of the Active Inference Forager project as of 2024-10-11.

 This project aims to implement an intelligent chat agent using principles from Active Inference, a neuroscientific theory of brain function and decision-making.
-We've chosen to enhance our existing Deep Q-Network (DQN) agent with elements of Active Inference, specifically focusing on free energy minimization.
+We've enhanced our existing Deep Q-Network (DQN) agent with elements of Active Inference, specifically focusing on free energy minimization.

+## Latest Training Results

+Analysis of the training results as of 2023-05-21:

+### Performance Trends

+- **Average Reward**: Fluctuates between 10.79 and 12.86 across the episodes.
+No clear upward or downward trend, suggesting the agent has reached a relatively stable performance level.
+- **Average Steps**: Consistently around 10, with a few episodes dropping to 9.1-9.8.
+This indicates the agent is generally completing tasks in a consistent number of steps.

+### Consistency
+The agent maintains a high level of consistency in its performance.
+Most episodes have an average reward above 11, with many in the 12-12.5 range.
+This suggests the agent is consistently performing well.

+### Exploration Rate
+Remains constant at 0.0100 throughout the shown episodes.
+This indicates the agent has reached the minimum exploration rate set in the training process, focusing more on exploiting its learned policy rather than exploring new actions.

+### Early Stopping
+The training stopped at episode 2960, which is earlier than the maximum 10,000 episodes set in the main script.
+This suggests the early stopping condition was met, indicating the agent achieved a satisfactory level of performance and consistency.

+### Overall Performance
+- The agent appears to be performing well, with average rewards consistently above 11 and often above 12.
+This suggests it has learned effective strategies for the chat environment.
+- The stability in both average reward and steps indicates the agent has converged to a robust policy.

+### Potential for Improvement
+- While the performance is stable, there might be room for further optimization.
+The highest average reward observed (12.86 in episode 2910) suggests the agent can occasionally achieve higher performance.
+- Experimenting with hyperparameters like learning rate, discount factor, or network architecture might lead to even better results.

 ## Decision-Making Process